Takeaways

 As we age, our natural creatine production can decrease.
 This, along with age-related muscle loss, makes creatine supplementation potentially beneficial for older adults.

 Research suggests that creatine can help older adults maintain muscle mass and strength.
-A review found that creatine supplementation, when combined with resistance training, resulted in greater increases in muscle mass and strength in older adults compared to resistance training alone13.
+A review found that creatine supplementation, when combined with resistance training, resulted in greater increases in muscle mass and strength in older adults compared to resistance training alone.

 For older adults seeking to maintain their physical and cognitive health, creatine supplementation, combined with regular exercise, could be a useful approach.